web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/custom-webpack-config.md

 Simply put, webpack-chain requires users to set a unique id for each Rule, Loader, Plugin, and Minimizer.
 Through these ids, you can easily find the desired object from deeply nested webpack configuration object.

-Builder exports all internally defined ids through the `CHAIN_ID` object, so you can use these exported ids to locate the Loader or Plugin you want to modify, without having to search through complex traversal in the webpack configuration object.
+Rsbuild exports all internally defined ids through the `CHAIN_ID` object, so you can use these exported ids to locate the Loader or Plugin you want to modify, without having to search through complex traversal in the webpack configuration object.

 For example, to delete the built-in HTML plugin via `CHAIN_ID.PLUGIN.HTML`: